Where the bot actually trades from

 The flow of a trade

 A strategy signal fires (e.g., ETH long on v6.4).
-The bot composes a MsgPlaceOrder for ETH-USD on Subaccount 0 with the size and price the strategy chose.
-It signs with the trading-key private key (held in the bot host's .env), referencing the on-chain authenticator id.
+The bot composes a place-order action for ETH-USD on your Hyperliquid account with the size and price the strategy chose.
+It signs with the agent wallet's private key (held server-side, AES-256-GCM-encrypted) and submits to Hyperliquid's exchange endpoint.

-The chain verifies the signature, checks the authenticator's whitelist (this op must match: place order, on ETH/SOL/BNB, on subaccount 0, with this key's public part).
+The chain verifies the signature, checks the agent wallet's whitelist (this op must match: place order, on ETH/SOL/BNB, on main account, with this key's public part).
 If all clauses pass, the order is accepted and matched against the orderbook.
-Your subaccount's USDC position becomes an ETH position.
+Your account's USDC position becomes an ETH position.

 What you keep control over

-Withdrawing funds from the subaccount: only your owner mnemonic can sign MsgWithdrawFromSubaccount.
-The trading key cannot.
+Withdrawing funds from the main account: only your owner mnemonic can sign withdrawal action.
+The agent wallet cannot.

-Adding/removing trading keys: only your owner mnemonic.
+Adding/removing agent wallets: only your owner mnemonic.
 Botely's wizard asks for your signature each time.

 Disabling the bot: the bot toggle in /app/settings stops the bot from placing NEW orders.
-The bot itself can't stop following its own logic, but you can stop it via this toggle or by removing the trading key from the .env.
+The bot itself can't stop following its own logic, but you can stop it via this toggle or by removing the agent wallet from the .env.